tcpyaap/WowPixelRotationBot/README.md

 ---

-## Development notes

-- To change the mapping between ConRO recommendations and physical keys:
-  1. Update the color→index table in `ConRO_Skills.lua` or keep it and change the AutoIt mapping.
-  2. Update `RotationSender.au3` so the script knows which RGB corresponds to which index and which key to press for that index.

-- To port the sender off Windows:
-  - Consider writing a small Python utility that uses pillow to sample a screen region and pyautogui or pynput to send keystrokes.
-That will make cross-platform testing possible on macOS.

----

-## Future work and ideas

-- Add a small calibration utility that captures the exact pixel coordinates from the running WoW client and stores them in a config file.
-- Use an IPC channel (e.g., a named pipe or a local web socket) to let an external program receive ConRO recommendations directly from the WoW client (requires more invasive changes and may be blocked by the game environment).
-- Implement a robust color-matching algorithm that tolerates color shifting and varying UI rendering.

----

 ## Attribution and licenses

 - `ConRO` addon (recommendation engine) — see https://www.curseforge.com/wow/addons/conro for project and license information.
 This repo expects ConRO to be installed separately.